ezeisraeljohn/humdov-feed/README.md

 # Humdov Feed API

-A sophisticated social media feed API built with FastAPI, featuring intelligent content ranking and personalized feeds based on user engagement and interests.
+A social media feed API built with FastAPI, featuring intelligent content ranking and personalized feeds based on user engagement and interests.

 ## Features